Executive Vice President and General Manager

 Anaheim Ducks Hockey Club, LLC

-Bob Murray is in his 43rd consecutive year in the National Hockey League, his 10th as Executive Vice President and General Manager of the Anaheim Ducks.
-He won the NHL General Manager of the Year award in 2013-14 and has been a finalist for the honor in three of the last five seasons.
+Bob Murray is in his 45th consecutive year in the National Hockey League, his 12th as Executive Vice President and General Manager of the Anaheim Ducks.
+He won the NHL General Manager of the Year award in 2013-14 and has been a finalist for the honor three times.
 He also served as an Assistant General Manager for Team Canada during the 2016 World Cup of Hockey.
-Murray played in 1,008 NHL games and has been a General Manager for an additional 875 games (188 with Chicago, 687 with Anaheim).

 Murray was named to his current position on Nov.
 12, 2008 after spending the previous three-plus seasons as the club's Senior Vice President of Hockey Operations.
 In that role, much of Murray's work behind the scenes led directly to many successful trades and other player transactions by Anaheim.
 During that three-year period, the Ducks won a Stanley Cup (2007), a Pacific Division title (2007), and qualified for the playoffs each season.
 Murray was the General Manager of the Portland Pirates (Anaheim's AHL affiliate) from 2005-06 through 2007-08.
 The Pirates went to the Conference Finals twice (2006 & 2008), appearing in six playoff rounds.
 Between 2005 and 2008 (three seasons), Anaheim and Portland combined to win 10 and appear in 14 playoff rounds, both the most of any organization in hockey.